divyakoyy/lucas-kanade-tracker/README.md

 # Lucas Kanade Tracker

-In this project I found good features (points) for an image of a hand for tracking using the lucas kanade algorithm.
+In this project I found good features (points) for tracking  and image of a hand using the lucas kanade algorithm.

 ### Good features to track plotted on an image
 You can see here that good features are frequently found on edges